synox/ST7565-Display-Python/README.md

 - https://github.com/larsks/py-st7565

 ### Specification
-If you with to develop it further, you should look at the specification: https://cdn-shop.adafruit.com/product-files/250/TG12864H3-04MA0_A00.pdf
+If you want to develop it further, you should look at the specification: https://cdn-shop.adafruit.com/product-files/250/TG12864H3-04MA0_A00.pdf

 ## Further reading
  - http://www.ladyada.net/learn/lcd/st7565.html